 As a young man, I already in 1965 was introduced to trust and foundations, trusteeship and fiduciary activities, all with a lot of small prints, when the client’s signed.
 However, I had to serious learn all this, and become quite an expert, so much so that I later become co-trustee for many foundations and acted as fiduciary agent for many.
 Trusts have existed since Roman times and have become one of the most important innovations in property law.
 I advised professionally, clients as to Liechtenstein, Panama and Bermuda foundations and trusts.
 My partner in M. Hauschildt et Cie and co-founder with me in 1974 was Bryan Jeeves, who due to the event in Denmark, formed himself the highly respected Jeeves Group which operates all over the world.

 As an introducing agent to several Swiss banks, including first Banque Pariente in Geneva and later UBS, Edmund Safra’s Trade Development Bank and sometime later on Bank Landau & Kimche and Bank Julius Bar in Zurich.
-I very early learned that most of the bankers recommended establishing a Liechtenstein trust, mostly, looking back, to obtain more annual fees and have a structure in place if something happened, a legal entity they could “sit-on” for years.
+I very early learned that most of the bankers recommended establishing a Liechtenstein trust, mostly, looking back, to obtain more annual fees and have a structure in place if something happened, a legal entity they could “sit on” for years.

 At the time, I only received a small fee for the introduction to the banks, later on, it becomes common to receive a share in the bank’s fees and brokerage.
 After my time, this becomes even more profitable for introducing agents.

-Going back to this period I was mostly dealing with the Cayman Island, Bermuda and Bahamas, Jersey, Guernsey, and Alderney Island.
-The Channel Islands and the Isle of Man – places very good of exploiting their clients and able to charge ridiculous fees for little or no work.
+Going back to this period I was mostly dealing with Cayman Island, Bermuda and Bahamas, Jersey, Guernsey, and Alderney Island.
+The Channel Islands and the Isle of Man – places very good at exploiting their clients and able to charge ridiculous fees for little or no work.
 I had very early the same experience with Liechtenstein and Bermuda.
-Later when working with people like Dr Batliner in Vaduz and Appleby in Bermuda, I started sharing the front end and annual fees, this somewhat kept me “in” on the milking the cow, year after year.
+Later when working with people like Dr Batliner in Vaduz and Appleby in Bermuda, I started sharing the front end and annual fees, this somewhat kept me “in” on milking the cow, year after year.
 This became normal, especially as I sometimes became co-trustee with the lawyers.
 This fact saved me when the events took place in Denmark in 1980, however, it also turned out bad for many clients, as lawyers were the only trustee and able to charge huge fees.

 I have just seen (December 2018) that the FCA in the UK has given Santander Bank a fine of £32.8 million fine over probate failings.
 The FCA states the impact of the failings was: